javierllaca/hedge/README.txt

 ** ENCODING **

-In order to account for non-ASCII characters in Spanish data, the program uses UTF-8 encoding.
+In order to account for non-ASCII characters in Spanish data, UTF-8 is used for text encoding.

 Add the following flags at compilation and execution: